 Whether fireworks should be banned is a decision for Government, and our work related to fireworks will continue to reflect decisions made by central Government.

-Fire and Emergency is responsible for promoting fire safety, and provides advice to the public to promote the safe use of fireworks.
+Fire and Emergency is responsible for promoting fire safety, sowe advise the public on using fireworks safely.
 We recommend people attend publicly organised displays where possible.